Teach Edge

 That supports more authentic assessment and helps teachers distinguish between genuine performance and unsupported AI use.

-Quick Mark within the wider platform
+Quick Mark and Bulk Marking within the wider platform

 Teach Edge includes Quick Mark for fast, low-friction marking of individual responses.